Deliver “Delight and Passion” to people

 2. About this new content

-■About the Mixed Reality (MR) technology and the roaming acoustic experience service "oto rea"
+■ About the MR (Mixed Reality) technology used and the roaming sound experience service "oto rea"

-The MR technology used this time is a system called "Auris" developed by GATARI, which uses a VPS (Visual Positioning System) to recognize the position and orientation of the user from the image on their smartphone and plays pre-set sounds.
-Audio information can be positioned with centimeter-level accuracy, making it possible to create spaces and experiences that go beyond simple audio guides. "oto rea" is an audio experience service produced and directed by NOMURA, using "Auris" as a platform.
+The MR technology used in this project is a system called "Auris," developed by GATARI.
+Using a VPS (Visual Positioning System), it can recognize the position and orientation of images from the user's smartphone and play pre-set sounds.
+The audio information can be positioned with centimeter-level precision, and it is characterized by its ability to create spatial and experiential elements that go beyond simple audio guides. "oto rea" is an audio experience service produced and directed by NOMURA Co.,Ltd., using "Auris" as its platform.

 https://www.nomlog.nomurakougei.co.jp/article/detail/191/

-This tour will take you through part of Zone 2, "Exploring the Changing Earth Now," of the new permanent displays "Planetary Crisis," which has a global environmental theme.
-You will understand the present and future of the changing Earth by touching a large line graph to measure the rise in global average temperature over time, and by comparing wooden balls of different sizes and weights to experience the differences in carbon dioxide emissions by country and region.
-Finally, we will introduce some of the ingenuity used in creating displays to take the global environment into consideration.
+This tour takes you through a portion of Zone 2, "Experiencing the Changing Earth," of the new permanent displays, "Planetary Crisis," which focuses on the global environment.
+You'll learn about the present and future of our changing planet by touching a large line graph to gauge the rise in the world's average temperature and by comparing wooden balls of different sizes and weights to experience the differences in carbon dioxide emissions by country and region.
+Finally, we'll introduce displays 's design and production techniques that prioritize the global environment.

-The content also includes sound effects that are tailored to the experience, such as the sounds of waves and car engines, creating an audio production that goes beyond simple displays explanations.
+The content includes sound effects tailored to the experience, such as the sound of waves and car engines, creating an audio experience that goes beyond simple displays explanations.

 Condition of zone 2